obs0lete/PiholeDashboard/README.md

     server.document-root = "/var/www/html/piholedashboard/"
 }
 ```
 Note: If you want to access this via HTTPS, you will need to use the following instead of the above code.
-You will need to adjust the values of `ssl.pemfile` and `ssl.ca-file` to pooint to your certificates accorrdingly.
+You will need to adjust the values of `ssl.pemfile` and `ssl.ca-file` to point to your certificates accorrdingly.
 ```
 # Pi-hole Dashboard
 $HTTP["host"] == "some.server" {